Penguin Solutions (PENG)

 Gross profit margin is a key metric to track because it shows how much money a semiconductor company gets to keep after paying for its raw materials, manufacturing, and other input costs.

-Penguin Solutions’s gross profit margin came in at 34% this quarter, marking a 5.7 percentage point increase from 28.3% in the same quarter last year.
+This quarter, Penguin Solutions’s gross profit margin was 28%, in line with the same quarter last year.
 Zooming out, the company’s full-year margin has remained steady over the past 12 months, suggesting its input costs (such as raw materials and manufacturing expenses) have been stable and it isn’t under pressure to lower prices.

 7. Operating Margin

-This quarter, Penguin Solutions generated an operating margin profit margin of 3.7%, in line with the same quarter last year.
+In Q4, Penguin Solutions generated an operating margin profit margin of 5.7%, in line with the same quarter last year.
 This indicates the company’s cost structure has recently been stable.

 8. Earnings Per Share